-A stakeholder Roundtable was held on Enforcement and Dispute Resolution.
+A Stakeholder Roundtable was held on Enforcement and Dispute Resolution.
 Discussions included enforcement actions taken by the Missouri Attorney General's Office and the dispute resolution process as it currently exists.
 Opinions were solicited for how best to resolve disputes between parties.
-The Missouri Damage Prevention statutes changed substantially during the 2014 legislative session.
-Additionally, a presentation was made on the One Call system including compliance with the law for excavators and utilities and the tools and resources offered to assist in these efforts.
+Additionally, a Mock Trail presentation demonstrated what happens when excavators and utilities wind up in civil court due to utility damage.

-• Element 8: Technology
+Element 8: Technology

 The product vendors participating in the Summit displayed equipment and had opportunities to discuss current technologies with stakeholders.
-A class was held on Locator Training: Finding What You Can't See to examine the theory, fundamentals and technology used to locate underground utilities as well as a discussion of new technologies.
+A class was held on Locator Q&A: Providing information on how locators work, capabilities, and troubleshooting.
+Additionally, there was a class on vacuum excavation technologies with field demonstration.

-• Element 9: Damage Prevention Programs
+Element 9: Damage Prevention Programs